stoodder/falconjs/README.md

 * Allow for 'true' in attributes filtering
 * use querySelector instead of querySelectorAll where possible
 * add once and listenToOnce
-* Add setup method to adapter base class
 * Add Falcon.onDipose for node disposal (perhaps rename)
 * Bug: Should check the unwrapped value when serializing
 * Add Collection#insertAt(index)
 * Make constants
 * Document makeBaseUrl, makeUrlComponents, resovleUrl, and makeUrl on adapter
 * Add 'endpoint' override option to adapter options
-* use querySelector instead of querySelectorAll where possible
-* add once and listenToOnce
 * Test displayIf, beforeDispose, afterDisplay of the view binding

 ### v0.10.2